 Another point to be aware of is the dermal filler product itself.
 We only ever use fillers that are identical with those that are naturally present in your skin.
 This essentially eliminates the risk of an allergic reaction to the product.

-When you’re considering having this procedure done, make sure you ask the clinic you’re calling about their technique, the product they use, and who’ll be doing it.
+When you’re considering getting natural-looking lips, make sure you ask the clinic you’re calling about their technique, the product they use, and who’ll be doing it.
 If it’s a nurse, then it will be quite a painful experience as nurses are not legally allowed to administer a nerve block.
 All that is really worth investigating, because the results received are much better using the superior methods.
 Our patients get lots of compliments about their lips, and we also find that we get referrals from Sydney department stores when their lipstick counters learn where our patients had their lips done!

 Click on images to enlarge.